Legacy Metadata Backup Retirement

 The new metadata backup works in generally the same manner, which you can read about here.

-GRAX will end support for this feature in the Winter of 2021.
+GRAX support for this feature ends in the Winter of 2021.
 This may be accelerated if changes are needed to protect the integrity of the GRAX service, or if third parties retire a piece of their service which makes the feature unavailable.
-This will be communicated and the retirement timing will be updated in advance.

 If you have questions or need more information, please open a support ticket.